-"...so that consumers become more familiar with the concept and have the option to take advantage of it if they wish."[37]
+...so that consumers become more familiar with the concept and have the option to take advantage of it if they wish.
+(Office for Low Emission Vehicles, 2019b)

-4.3.1.1 What is it?
+4.3.1.1.
+What is it?

-The Department for Transport defines smart charging as 'shifting the time of day when an EV charges, or modulating the rate of charge at different times, in response to signals (e.g. electricity tariff information)'.[52]
+The Department for Transport defines smart charging as 'shifting the time of day when an EV charges, or modulating the rate of charge at different times, in response to signals (e.g. electricity tariff information)' (Department for Transport and Office for Low Emission Vehicles, 2019a).

-In other words, smart charging would allow either the user or the operator to change the speed of charging or delay the onset of charging, based on variables such as demand and carbon intensity of the grid, or based on price signals.
+In other words, smart charging would allow either the user or the operator to change the speed or delay the onset of charging, based on variables such as demand and carbon intensity of the grid, or based on price signals.